Roseanne Barr

-Roseanne Cherrie Barr (born November 3, 1952) is an American actress, comedian, writer and producer.
-Barr began her career in stand-up comedy before gaining acclaim in the television sitcom Roseanne (1988–1997; 2018).
-She won an Emmy and a Golden Globe Award for Best Actress for her work on the show.
+Roseanne Cherrie Barr (born November 3, 1952), also known mononymously as Roseanne, is an American actress, comedian, writer, and producer.
+She began her career in stand-up comedy, going on to achieve widespread recognition for her work as the eponymous lead character on the ABC sitcom Roseanne (1988–1997; 2018), for which she received an Emmy and a Golden Globe.